Mount Washington

 The mountain is notorious for its erratic weather.
 On the afternoon of April 12, 1934, the Mount Washington Observatory recorded a windspeed of 231 mph at the summit, the world record from 1934 until 1996.
-Mount Washington still holds the record for highest measured wind speed not associated with a tornado or tropical cyclone.
+Mount Washington still holds the record for the highest measured wind speed not associated with a tornado or tropical cyclone.

 The mountain is located in the Presidential Range of the White Mountains, in Coös County, New Hampshire.
 The mountain is in several unincorporated townships, with the summit in the township of Sargent's Purchase.
-While nearly the whole mountain is in the White Mountain National Forest, an area of 60.3 acre surrounding and including the summit is occupied by Mount Washington State Park.
+While nearly the whole mountain is in the White Mountain National Forest, an area of 60.3 acre surrounding and including the summit is designated as Mount Washington State Park.

 The Mount Washington Cog Railway ascends the western slope of the mountain, and the Mount Washington Auto Road climbs to the summit from the east.
-The mountain is visited by hikers, and the Appalachian Trail crosses the summit.
+The mountain is visited by hikers from various approaches, including the Appalachian Trail, which traverses the summit.
 Other common activities include glider flying, backcountry skiing, and annual cycle and running races such as the Auto Road Bicycle Hillclimb and Road Race.